 Getting students to fall in love with the world is no small task given the physical architecture of most schools (Cheryan et al. 2014).
 If we want students to fall in love with the world, we need to provide students with a world or environment that is accessible, engaging, and worth loving.
 For a student, the environment primarily consists of the classroom and the school.
 It is composed of physical objects that often define where students sit, how they move, and who they interact with.
 Physical objects also define what or who is valued and how we are able to think (Cheryan et al., 2014; Paul, 2021p.129-137).
 Teachers often think about the person-to-person interactions in the school environment, but if we are truly going to make students fall in love with the world and all that is in it, it is vital to think of the person-to-physical-space interactions.
 How does the environment engage students?
 What about the environment is accessible and motivational?
 How does it inform occupation?
 What biases and beliefs does it hold (Cheryan et al., 2014)?
 Who does it contain?
 How does it influence pedagogy?

 Kaiser and Halbert challenge us to ask, "Have we designed a learning environment that allows each young person to be valued for his or her unique strengths" (p.38)?
 Consider, for example, the design of desks in rows.
 Desks in rows represent the belief in meritocracy and individuality.
 On the other hand, tables with pots of shared materials represent the belief that students need to learn to talk to each other and the notion that resources can be shared.
 Desks in rows allow for individual thought, practice, and knowledge transmission style pedagogies (Park & Choi, 2014).
 Tables and chalkboards allow for communal knowledge and inquiry or problem-based tasks (Beichner & Saul, 2003; Liljedahl, 2020; Park & Choi, 2014,).
 Desks imply that conversation should be limited, and tables imply freedom to move where one wants within a space.
-(Hannon & Peterson (2021) talk about how rare and empowering it is for students to have freedom to move within a space (p.175).
+Hannon & Peterson (2021) talk about how rare and empowering it is for students to have freedom to move within a space (p.175).
 Classrooms with student work and pictures of students engaging in activities outside of school value background knowledge and show that we see the child as a capable contributing member who adds to the collective knowledge base.
 In my experience classrooms and hallways with motivational posters and store-bought bulletin boards show that we value who the child will become, but they also imply that adults do it better.
 Classrooms and schools filled with books (and reading places) imply that literature is valued as is time for reading, researching, leisure and quiet.

 For place-based educators the outside becomes part of the classroom and contains different affordances.
 A city park (for example) creates different interactions and ideas than a forest will: